Create a haven this Christmas as a gift for yourself … and your loved ones.

 The daily messages of What are you planning?
-What are you buying?
-What are you bringing to this party?
-What are you giving? build up into a frenzy until December, in fact, isn’t the most wonderful time of the year, but the most frenzied and stressful.
+Who do you need to buy a gift for … and what are you buying?
+Can you bring this to this party?
+What are you giving? build up into a frenzy until December, in fact, isn’t the most wonderful time of the year, but the most stressful, frenzied, and filled with pressure.

 Stop.
 Take a breath.
-And transform your home with these 4 steps as a gift for yourself – or for the loved ones who live in your home and will gather in your home.
+And transform your home into a haven with these 5 simple and quick ideas as a gift for yourself – or for the loved ones who live in your home and will gather in your home.

 1. Put up Christmas lights.